 championships — USA ▲

 - Pétanque America sponsors the annual Pétanque America Open every year in November in Florida.
 It is a very newbie-friendly event.
-It is open to all pétanque players from anywhere in the world, and you can play with any metal pétanque boules as long as they’re within the normal size range (70.5 to 80 mm).
-In 2011, 136 doubles teams came from 25 states, Canada and Europe.
+It is open to all pétanque players from anywhere in the world, and you can play with any metal pétanque boules as long as they’re within the normal size range.[YouTube videos]

 - The FPUSA sponsors tournaments and championships in the USA.
-To find a calendar of upcoming FPUSA-sponsored events, go to the FPUSA web page, and click on “calendar”.
+[YouTube videos] To find a calendar of upcoming FPUSA-sponsored events, go to the FPUSA web page, and click on “calendar”.